 They are ubiquitously found naturally in Sub-Saharan Africa where they graze the lands in search of food and water.

 Not to be confused with their namesake, the Waterbuck is not an aquatic animal by any means.
 They are however, intolerant of dehydration in hot weather where they naturally live.
 Therefore, they tend to inhabit areas where sources of water can be found.
+Check below for another interesting facts about Waterbuck.

 This means that the males and females have external differences other than their reproductive organs.
 Males are larger than females, have brown or grey fur and, most notably, long horns that spiral backwards and forwards!